kirubasankars/kdb3/README.md

     curl -X PUT localhost:8001/blog
     {“ok”:true}

-database accepts json object and returns an id and version number.
-ID assigned, if not present in the document.
-Version number used as optimistic concurrency locking, you need the latest version, in order to update the document. if you omit it, database assign latest version number
+database accepts json object and returns an id and revision.
+ID assigned, if not present in the document. revision used as optimistic concurrency locking, you need the latest version, in order to update the document.

     curl -X POST localhost:8001/blog -d '{"title":"getting started"}' {"_id":"d64b73f378ed9dd1c3f9a4b3485fbbd7","_rev":"1-01e7d11edebeb23a9b9df7e2a56f1ad3"}